Investing in New York City Real Estate

 If you’re investing in a condo or co-op unit, financial stability will be crucial.
 There should be sufficient funds put aside for wear and tear items, such as a new roof.
 Otherwise, maintenance fees could increase, which you might have to bear until you can raise the rent sufficiently.
 In a multi-unit building, examining the financials is also essential to see how the returns are derived.
 For instance, if there is a large unit that generates a disproportionate share of the rent, this is an essential factor.

 Goes beyond examining structural issues like the condition of the roof.
 Since it will be a rental, the apartment must be clean.
-Beyond that, it might have to be spruced up, so it includes items such as modern appliances.
+Beyond that, it might need sprucing up, so it includes items such as modern appliances.
 It could require additional cash outlays and may cause a loss of rental income until the unit is ready.

 Our guide gives an outline for investors to consider.
-Investment properties can be profitable through rental income as well as price appreciation.
+Real Estate Investments can be profitable through rental income as well as price appreciation.
 It would be wise to investigate and consult a buyer’s agent before a significant property investment.
 It’s essential to budget your cash inflows and outflow and calculate how a potential vacancy affects your finances.